Generic name: Ingenol Mebutate [ IN-je-nol-MEB-u-tate ]

 - Allow gel to dry for 15 minutes after using.

-- Do not touch area where gel was put on your skin.
+- Do not touch the area where ingenol mebutate was put on the skin.

 - Leave on the skin for 6 hours, then wash off.